What is Home Health Care Nursing? Your Guide

 Care Environment

-Your home environment plays a significant role in your care.
+Your home environment plays a big role in your care.
 It influences your beliefs, habits, and self-management actions.
 Home health care nurses adapt their approach to fit your unique living situation.
 This personalized care can lead to better outcomes.
 Nearly 5 million patients receive home healthcare in the United States each year, highlighting its growing importance.

 Self-Management Support